arquivo/arquivo404/README.md

 | `archiveName` | The name of the web archive storing the archived page |
 | `archivedURL` | The URL to the archived page |
 | `date` | The full date of the archived page.
 The default format is `YYYY-MM-DD`, but it can be configured using the `setDateFormatter` method. |

-## Web Archive Configurations
-By default uses the Arquivo.pt Memento API, but any other could be used, if the CORS of the web archive allow it.

-### CORS
-This javascript requires that the Memento API have an open CORS policy.
-In practive the web archive server should return the response HTTP header: `Access-Control-Allow-Origin: *`

 ## Examples